myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 next-mdx-remote only provides a `parseFrontmatter` option in `serialize` to control whether to parse frontmatter.
 If you only need frontmatter to, e.g., show post list, next-mdx-remote has no API for that.
-According to its source code, [this line](https://github.com/hashicorp/next-mdx-remote/blob/b3809656ea35fb18eb2fbcf7af2e3aaeaf0e09cf/src/serialize.ts#L47) shows how it parses frontmatter.
+According to its source code, [these lines shows how it parses frontmatter](https://github.com/hashicorp/next-mdx-remote/blob/b3809656ea35fb18eb2fbcf7af2e3aaeaf0e09cf/src/serialize.ts#L45-L48).
 Just use [vfile-matter](https://github.com/vfile/vfile-matter) on your own to fit your requirement.

 ## Raw HTML